sadrirammal/Gifytools/README.md

 5. sudo fail2ban-client status ufw-scan # This is to verify that the mf's are getting blocked.

 Getting logs if config fails:
- sudo journalctl -u fail2ban --no-pager -xe
+sudo journalctl -u fail2ban --no-pager -xe.

+Testing if setup is correct
+sudo fail2ban-client -t

 ### Service contents: